timooo-thy/pyChatBot/README.md

    <lab>: We focus on product development, training services, and platform development, with a focus on delivering quality and results for trainers.
    ```

    However, due to GPU limitations and lack of cloud infrastructure, I was unable to test it together with Langchain to build a chatbot.
-Hence, I decided to go with advanced prompting.
+Hence, I decided to go with prompt engineering by Chain of Thought.

-2. Using advanced prompting
+2. Using Chain of Thought
    By giving context about the conversation and a set of instructions, we can restrict the chatbot to act as an assistant for a company or product.
 This acheived similar results compared to finetuning a model.

    Input Prompt Example 1: